Soapnet: Decline, transition to Disney Junior and channel closure (2010–13)

 On March 1, 2012, Soapnet's operations were taken over by ABC Family following the dismantling of the ABC Daytime corporate structure under Brian Frons, who had resigned in December 2011.

 Some television providers, including certain Xfinity systems, immediately replaced Soapnet with Disney Junior in its channel space on launch.
 Soapnet continued to be carried on providers who had not yet made carriage agreements for Disney Junior (such as Dish Network), as well as for certain providers that retained Soapnet as part of their channel lineups, while also adding Disney Junior as an additional channel (such as Cablevision, DirecTV, Verizon FiOS, RCN. and Time Warner Cable).
-Same day rebroadcasts of General Hospital, Days of our Lives and The Young and the Restless were retained, with repeats of ABC Family programming and reruns of Veronica Mars being added to the schedule.
+Same day rebroadcasts of General Hospital, Days of Our Lives and The Young and the Restless were retained, with repeats of ABC Family programming and reruns of Veronica Mars being added to the schedule.
 The rights to Veronica Mars were transferred to Pivot when that network launched in August 2013.

-A 1-hour two-week Live Well Network block was broadcast on Soapnet weeknights from 11 PM to 12 AM (ET/PT) starting on July 30, 2012 through Friday, August 10, 2012.
+A 1-hour two-week Live Well Network block was broadcast on Soapnet weeknights from 11 PM to 12 AM (ET/PT) starting on July 30, 2012 through August 10, 2012.

 On January 15, 2013, AT&T U-verse reached a new wide-ranging multi-year carriage agreement with Disney for its various broadcast and cable channels, which included the addition of Disney Junior.
-In April 2013, Soapnet lost the rights to same-day broadcasts of The Young and the Restless to TVGN (which CBS Corporation, owner of the show's originating broadcaster CBS, had acquired a 50% ownership stake in the previous month), effective July 1.
-TVGN eventually picked up The Bold and the Beautiful after Soapnet ended, a soap never carried by the network, and both are now carried in high definition on Pop's HD simulcast network, along with eventually, Days of Our Lives.
+In April 2013, the broadcast rights to same-day broadcasts of The Young and the Restless previously held by Soapnet were replaced by TVGN (which CBS Corporation, owner of the show's originating broadcaster CBS, had acquired a 50% ownership stake in the previous month), the show moved to TVGN on July 1.
+TVGN (now Pop) also acquired same-day reruns of The Bold and the Beautiful after Soapnet closed, the soap was never carried by the network, and both were also carried in high definition on TVGN's HD simulcast network, along with eventually, Days of Our Lives.
+Same-day airings of soaps eventually left cable television altogether with ABC's General Hospital premiering the same day on Hulu, with Days of Our Lives moving exclusively to Peacock in the fall of 2022, and CBS's soaps carried as a part of Paramount+.

-In November 2013, Disney announced that Soapnet would cease broadcasting altogether on December 31, 2013.
-The network's impending discontinuation had been previously reported by several cable providers, including AT&T U-verse, Comcast, Charter and Cox, among others.
-Soapnet quietly went dark shortly before midnight ET on January 1, 2014, without ceremony.
+In November 2013, Disney announced that Soapnet would close on December 31, 2013.
+The network's impending closure had been previously reported by several cable providers, including AT&T U-verse, Comcast, Charter and Cox, among others.
+Soapnet quietly went dark shortly before midnight ET on January 1, 2014, after an airing of General Hospital.